alpdias/instagram-bot/README.md

-# Python bot for use with Instagram
+# Python BOT for use with Instagram

-Python bot to view stories, like and comment on Instagram photos using webdrivers and scranping.
+Python BOT to view stories, like and comment on Instagram photos using webdrivers and scranping.

 Python 3.8.0 </br>
 Microsoft VSCode 1.41.1 </br>